 - Dry sherry is a really good substitute for the Saké.
 The alcohol in saké and dry sherry both cook off, but if you don’t want to use any alcohol, low-sodium chicken broth can be used instead.
 The flavors will not be as bold, though.

-- If you cannot find wasabi paste, you can use wasabi powder (which is mixed with water to form a paste), but this is not my preference.
+- Wasabi paste.
+If you cannot find wasabi paste, you can use wasabi powder (which is mixed with water to form a paste), but this is not my preference.
 I find wasabi powder to be hot, but bland.

 - The wasabi-ginger sauce is thin.
 If you want it to be thicker, you can add a touch of cornstarch while it’s simmering.

-I hope you love this quick and simple recipe – be sure to give it a review below!
-Also don’t forget to follow Belly Full on Facebook, Instagram, Pinterest, and YouTube!
+I hope you love this delicious and easy recipe – be sure to give it a review below!
+Also don’t forget to follow Belly Full on TikTok, Facebook, Instagram, Pinterest, and YouTube!

 Ingredients